ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.

-Erlotinib (Tarceva) is approved by the FDA for people with advanced pancreatic cancer in combination with the chemotherapy drug gemcitabine.
+Erlotinib (Tarceva).
+This drug is approved by the FDA for people with advanced pancreatic cancer in combination with the chemotherapy drug gemcitabine.
 Erlotinib blocks the effect of the epidermal growth factor receptor (EGFR), a protein that can become abnormal and help cancer grow and spread.
-The side effects include a skin rash similar to acne, diarrhea, and fatigue.
+This drug is taken as a pill orally by mouth, usually once a day.
+The side effects of erlotinib include a skin rash similar to acne, diarrhea, loss of appetite, and fatigue.

-Olaparib (Lynparza) is approved for people with metastatic pancreatic cancer associated with a germline (hereditary) BRCA mutation.
+Olaparib (Lynparza).
+This drug is approved for people with metastatic pancreatic cancer associated with a germline (hereditary) BRCA mutation.
 It is intended for use as maintenance therapy after a patient has been on platinum-based chemotherapy, such as oxaliplatin or cisplatin, for at least 16 weeks with no evidence of disease progression.
+This drug is taken as a pill orally by mouth, usually twice a day.
+Common side effects from this drug can include nausea, vomiting, diarrhea or constipation, fatigue, feeling dizzy, loss of appetite, taste changes, low red blood cell counts, low white blood cell counts, belly pain, and muscle and joint pain.

-Larotrectinib (Vitrakvi) is a tumor-agnostic treatment that can be used for any type of cancer that harbors a specific genetic change called an NTRK fusion (see Diagnosis).
+Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek).
+These are tumor-agnostic treatments that can be used for any type of cancer that harbors a specific genetic change called an NTRK fusion (see Diagnosis).
 This type of genetic change is found in a range of cancers, including pancreatic cancer, though it is rare.
 It is approved as a treatment for pancreatic cancer that is metastatic or locally advanced and has not responded to chemotherapy.
+This drug is taken as a pill orally by mouth, usually once or twice a day.
+Common side effects can include dizziness, fatigue, nausea, vomiting, constipation, weight gain, and diarrhea.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.